 Select "Cloud Recording" and input your S3 information.

 After setting up the appropriate information, select how you would like to trigger your recording in rooms.

-Then select the format that you'd like the recordings to be saved as.
-We currently offer .mkv and .mp4.
+Then select the format that you'd like the recordings to be saved as, we currently offer

 There are a few pieces of information to gather from your S3 instance to create and connect your bucket with Whereby.
 We'll outline each one briefly below and how to locate the information.

 Creating an S3 bucket can be done from the Amazon S3 console page.
 If S3 isn't presented as an option you can search for it within the services search at the top of the page.

 For in depth instructions about bucket naming conventions and settings, please follow the Amazon support guide "Create your first S3 bucket".

 Host: This is also known as your Bucket name.
 No URL is required, you can simply copy and paste your bucket name found in your S3 console.